 When To RSVP?

 It is very frustrating to keep a note of the guests who are coming to the ceremony and who is not.
-RSVP is basic politeness that everyone should follow.
+RSVP is basic politeness that everyone should follow to indicate attendance for the event.
 The host also has some responsibilities to send the invitation to the guests much prior to the ceremony.
 Preferably, the RSVP should be sent to the invitees at least six weeks before the occasion.
 This minimum duration is required for the guests to plan accordingly.
 The guests can either decide to put off the invitation or plan to attend it.
 It is definitely not desired to ignore RSVP.

 While the host might get responses immediately, some guests might delay it until the last minute.
 The host can give the guests a grace period as well.
-Even if they don’t reply, they can count them out.
-The host can also give options to their guests – to encourage them to respond.
+If they don’t communicate by then, they can count them out.
+The host can also give options to their guests – to encourage them to notify.
 Giving options like replying in the chain mail or listing a phone number can help.

-Additionally, if you have received an invitation through email, you need to RSVP through chain mail.
-If it is an enclosed card, you need to reply accordingly.
+Additionally, if you have received an invitation with RSVP through email, you need to state your reply through chain mail.
+If it is an enclosed card, let know the invitees accordingly.
 You can also decline the invitation by simply calling the host up.

 If the invitation doesn’t have RSVP mentioned on the card, you needn’t reply.
-However, you can always show your genuine nature and inform them personally that you cannot attend.
+However, you can always show your genuine nature and convey them personally that you cannot attend.

 You also might be in a situation where you may not be able to decide immediately if you can attend the ceremony.
-In that case, inform your host and let them know that your plans might change.
+In that case, inform your host and tell them that your plans might change.

 What If Your Plans Change?